kounosukexxx/taqque/README.md

 ### push a task with priority

-You can also set negative priority.
+You can't set negative priority.

 Tasks are listed in descending order of priority.